What To Know About Pervis Payne, Who Maintains His Innocence While Awaiting Execution

 “He was a young Black man accused of murdering a white woman in Shelby County, a county with a long history of racial violence and biased criminal justice and where my father was murdered by a white supremacist.”

-Payne remains scheduled to be executed next month.
+Payne's reprieve expires on April 9, 2021.
 There is currently a change.org petition circulating to take him off death row.